 Intergenerational Wealth planning is an increasing concern for many clients wishing to ensure their loved ones are looked after and benefit from their life’s work.
 Therefore, we place a strong emphasis on understanding each of our clients so that effective planning is implemented in a timely manner and as appropriate to each family.

-Paul Andrews has been a qualified financial advisor for 18 years, having worked for Abbey PLC, Bradford & Bingley, Barclays PLC and Nationwide Building Society.
-Specialising in Pension planning and Long Term Care fee planning.
+Paul Andrews has been awarded the title of CISI Chartered Wealth Manager and has been a qualified financial advisor for 20 years, having worked for Barclays Plc, Nationwide Building Society, Bradford & Bingley, and Abbey PLC.
+Paul specialises in Pension planning and Long Term Care fee planning.

 Richard Toll has been a qualified financial adviser for 23 years.
 Richard started his financial planning career with Friends Provident before setting up Wesselton Associates in 2001, specialising in Inheritance Tax planning, Trust* & Estate Planning and Investment advice.